 Before arriving on College Hill, Fein spent 2006 and 2007 at Murray State as the offensive coordinator and quarterbacks coach.
 Murray State finished second in the Ohio Valley Conference and 20th in the nation in total offense with 430.5 yards per game in 2007.
 The squad was first in the OVC in passing yardage and first downs and featured freshman quarterback Jeff Ehrhardt who earned OVC Newcomer of the Year honors after leading the league in total offense, touchdown passes and passing yards.

 In 2006, the Murray State offense finished third in the conference with 189.8 passing yards per game.
-Fein's offense generated 300 yards or more in five games, including a season-best 514 yards against Indiana State.
-Fein moved to MSU after spending three seasons (2003-05) at the University of Tennessee-Martin, where he served as offensive coordinator and quarterbacks coach.
-In 2005, the Skyhawk offense finished the season ranked second in the Ohio Valley Conference in scoring and rushing offense, and fourth in total offense.
-UT Martin running back Don Chapman led the OVC in rushing yards per game, and QB Brady Wahlberg finished third in total offense.
+Fein’s offense generated 300 yards or more in five games, including a season-best 514 yards against Indiana State.
+Fein moved to MSU after spending three seasons (2003-05) at Tennessee-Martin, where he served as offensive coordinator and quarterbacks coach.
+In 2005, the Skyhawk offense finished the season second in the Ohio Valley Conference in scoring and rushing offense, and fourth in total offense.
+UT Martin RB Don Chapman led the OVC in rushing yards per game, and QB Brady Wahlberg finished third in total offense.

 Before arriving at Tennessee-Martin, Fein served as the wide receivers coach at his alma mater, the University of Maine, in 2002.
 He helped lead the squad to an 11-3 record and a share of the Atlantic 10 title.
-Fein began his coaching career at Barnstable High School in Hyannis, Mass., where he was the team's offensive coordinator from 1999-00, a stint that included a state title in 1999.
+Fein began his coaching career at Barnstable High School in Hyannis, Mass., where he was the team’s offensive coordinator from 1999-00, a stint that included a state title in 1999.

 As a player, Fein was the starting QB at Maine for four seasons (1995-98).
 He was the team MVP in 1997 and 1998 and team captain in 1998.
 When he graduated in 1999, he held 17 school records.